Nintendo Switch Review

 The Switch is very silent while in handheld mode and doesn’t get too hot, but you can hear it when docked while playing if the room is silent.
 It gets hotter while docked too, but it might be worst case scenario, because it’s summer and hot here now.
 It is still a fraction of the heat/noise of generated by my second revision PS4 (that is way quieter/cooler than a typical PC).

 The battery life appears to be between 2 and a half and 3 hours, depending on brightness.
-But the Switch charges up pretty quickly on the dock (it has a 39W charger).
+The Switch charges up pretty quickly on the dock (it has a 39W charger).

 The system software is simple, clean and responsive, I love it.
 It does what’s needed (except save game backups), it is not stuffed with functionalities you’ll never use.
 The little UI animations and the feedback sounds that are typical Nintendo add to the joy of using the device.